a787854/InSAR-on-Sentinel-1-TOPS-data/README.md

 process_dir= Current Working Directory

-masterpath=The Folder of Master Image
+masterpath=The Path to the Master Image

-slavepath=The Folder of Slave Image
+slavepath=The Path to the Slave Image

 preciseOrbitMaster=The Path to the Master Precise Orbit File